Presentation Skills to Build Trust within First Nation Communities

 Learning to speak the same language ™

 There often seems to be an inherent conflict when Western science meets Indigenous traditional values.
 A few symptoms of this are encampments along pipeline routes, protests at hydroelectric developments and social media campaigns that delay or terminate projects.
 The real root cause, however, is a failure to communicate.
-Our research shows that the communication and trust gap between scientists and engineers and Indigenous people living within First Nation traditional territories is widening.
+Our research shows that the communication and trust gap between scientists, engineers, technical experts and Indigenous people living within First Nation traditional territories is widening.
 But the same research also shows that by learning to speak the same language and enhancing the understanding of concepts, scientists and engineers can narrow the communication gap and build trust within First Nation communities.

 What you will learn: